CW: gun violence

 The NRA is entrenched and insidious in our government.
 It has been lobbying Congress for years and it’s no secret which representatives accept money from the NRA each election cycle.
 By pulling purse strings to target specific legislators, the NRA further pushes its agenda to loosen gun laws and regulations nationwide – as if U.S. gun laws aren’t already ridiculously loose.
 You can walk into a gun store (or until just earlier this year, a Walmart) or stroll through a gun show and purchase a weapon within minutes.
 Minutes.
 It only took a reporter in Philadelphia 17 minutes to buy an AR-15, the type of gun used in the majority of U.S. mass shootings.
 Yet, to many gun supporters, Congress members, and the Trump administration, there is nothing that could possibly be done to stop these mass shootings.
 After all, guns don’t kill people – people kill people, right?

 However, gun advocates conveniently always disregard that guns are weapons explicitly made to kill, whether that be animals or people; assault weapons, in particular, were made to kill in large numbers.
 Countless arguments have been made about the irrationality of using the 2nd Amendment as an excuse to own and operate fully automatic weapons.
-For example, this video demonstrates what guns were actually like when the 2nd Amendment was written, and this article explains what the “well-regulated militia” clause really means.
+For example, this article explains what the “well-regulated militia” clause really means.

 With the constant news about shootings across the country, it is easy to forget that people lose their lives to guns everyday in the United States outside of mass shootings.
 People of color and white women are at much higher risk of being victims of gun violence, often as a result of interpersonal violence.
 It isn’t just high school and college students that are at risk of being killed by gunfire, but children that get their hands on an improperly secured firearm, families that are murdered by husbands and fathers, and anyone who may interact with or be targeted by misogynist, racist, anti–Black, anti-queer, anti-Semitic, and otherwise bigoted and dangerous gun carriers who are empowered by our pro-gun culture that perpetuates this continuous violence.